Go7bi/Retail-Sales-Prediction/README.md

 Features

-## Data Preprocessing: Clean and prepare the dataset, handle missing values, and encode categorical variables.
+**Data Preprocessing**: Clean and prepare the dataset, handle missing values, and encode categorical variables.

 ## Exploratory Data Analysis (EDA): Gain insights into the data, identify patterns, and visualize key trends to inform the modeling process.